usiusi360/vuls-log-converter/README.md

 By default, all items are output.

-To restrict the items to be output, create "config.json" and specify it in the - config option.
+To restrict the items to be output, create "config.json" with only required items and specify it with the - config option.

 ```
 # cat config.json